Listen to London Grammar's pop-leaning new single 'How Does It Feel'

 13 – Alexandra Palace, London

-Speaking to NME for a Big Read cover feature last month, Reid discussed her experiences of misogyny within the music industry.
+Speaking to NME for a Big Read cover feature last month, Reid discussed her experiences of misogyny within the music industry – recalling the time a security guard labelled her “a formidable young woman”.

+Yesterday (March 8), the singer launched a new t-shirt bearing the phrase ‘Formidable Young Woman’ to mark International Women’s Day.
+All sales profits from the tees will go to Care International UK, described by Reid as “an amazing women’s charity working to save lives and achieve equal rights and opportunities”.